NaseebGrewal/Generative-AI-for-RAG-and-code-reviews/README.md

 ## Step2: Install the dependencies from requirements.txt

-## Step3: Run Flask.oy file from utils directory
+## Step3: Run Flask.py file from utils directory